recommend-games/blog/experiments/sdj_2022/candidates.md

 {{< img src="316554" size="x300" alt="Dune: Imperium" >}}

-{{% game 316554 %}}Dune: Imperium{{% /game %}} is another game that shot up the BGG rankings (currently at #16).
-My feeling is that games with a strong franchise generally are somewhat outside the jury's scope, but this game might be the exception to the rule since the reviews were really strong.
+My feeling is that games with a strong franchise generally are somewhat outside the jury's scope: While strongly drawing in the enthusiastic fan base, it leaves the majority of the audience rather distance. {{% game 316554 %}}Dune: Imperium{{% /game %}} might just be the exception to the rule since the reviews were really strong.

 ## #7: {{% game 227224 %}}The Red Cathedral{{% /game %}}